 In the Arts and Humanities: library research, bibliography, compiling sources, archival research, literature reviews, writing summaries and abstracts, indexing, manuscript preparation, Special Collections research, digital retrieval of primary sources (books, manuscripts, paintings, videos, etc.), assistance with performance art, fact-checking, writing for permissions, database research

-Once you have been selected to assist a Research Sponsor, they will outline your role in the project and their expectations.
-Together, you and your Research Sponsor will develop a schedule, find background readings and resources, discuss the broader theoretical frameworks of the project, and discuss the purpose and goals of the project and your contribution to it.
-Once you are familiarized with your Research Sponsor and the project, you will be responsible for contributing to the project in keeping with your Research Sponsor's expectations and established schedule.
+Once you have been selected to assist a Research Mentor, they will outline your role in the project and their expectations.
+Together, you and your Research Mentor will develop a schedule, find background readings and resources, discuss the broader theoretical frameworks of the project, and discuss the purpose and goals of the project and your contribution to it.
+Once you are familiarized with your Research Mentor and the project, you will be responsible for contributing to the project in keeping with your Research Mentor's expectations and established schedule.
 This will likely include your involvement in research team meetings and regular and continuous feedback on your performance.

-One of the greatest advantages of participating in UROP is the relationship you build with your Research Sponsor, and we encourage you to actively nurture that relationship by doing your best work during your UROP assistantship and continuing to work with your Sponsor once your UROP experience is over.
+One of the greatest advantages of participating in UROP is the relationship you build with your Research Mentor, and we encourage you to actively nurture that relationship by doing your best work during your UROP assistantship and continuing to work with your Mentor once your UROP experience is over.